ncshy/Linux-Investigations/investigate_ReceivePacketSteering/README.md

 Now when the selected CPU's softirq context is in effect, the backlog device's input_pkt_queue is traversed and each packet is further processed on that selected CPU, thus *effectively achieving the end goal of splitting the set of packets into subsets across multiple CPU cores*. <br>

-As a final note, for non-NAPI devices using RPS, netif_rx is invoked during interrupt context and it can select the RPS cpu and add it to the backlog_dev; which is then run later, in softirq context. <br>
+As a final note, for non-NAPI devices using RPS, netif_rx is invoked during interrupt context. netif_rx can select the RPS cpu and add it to the selected CPU's backlog_dev; This is then run later, in softirq context. <br>

 ```
 Legend: